-Workshops usually take place both in an indoor space and out in a landscape, although some workshops will take place completely outside.
-The daily schedule remains flexible due to the weather and site logistics but usually runs from about 10:00-17:00, with some time in the evening (in residential workshops) dedicated to group reflection, watching documentaries etc. Depending on the weather, mornings are generally spent in the studio (warm-up, movement class for all levels of experience, and bodywork investigations), and afternoons outside in nature (hiking, observation, wandering and solo/ group practices).
-The last day/s of a longer workshop may be spent completely outside.
+Workshops can take place solely outdoors, blended between indoor space and out in a landscape, or online.
+For live meetings, the daily schedule remains flexible due to the weather and site logistics but usually runs from about 10:00-17:00, with some time in the evening (in residential workshops) dedicated to group reflection, watching documentaries etc. Mornings are generally spent on warm-up, movement class for all levels of experience, and bodywork investigations; and afternoons outside in the landscape (hiking, observation, solo/ group practices).

 Requirements from Participants: Kinship Workshop is, in a very ordinary way, about communing or ‘being with’, so participants should have a curiosity for landscape/ nature/ other animals as well as personal enquiry.
-The focus of the work is how somatic practice can support action and active responses to concerns regarding environment, land and trans-species ethics.
+The focus of the work is how somatic practice can support action and active responses to concerns regarding climate change, biodiversity loss and social justice.

 The workshop may bring us into close proximity with wild and/or free-roaming animals whom are unpredictable.
-Participants must be prepared to practice patience, generosity and respect towards them, and be fully prepared to set aside ideas about connection in order to discover what is naturally already there in the sharing of landscapes.
+Participants must be prepared to practice patience, generosity and respect towards them, and be fully prepared to set aside assumptions of what connection is in order to discover what is naturally already there in the sharing of landscapes.

-Accommodation (in residential workshops and when the group stays together) is normally self-catering and we share domestic tasks.
-We usually work out a rota of 2 people cooking an evening meal and another 2 people to do the wash-up.
+Accommodation (in residential workshops and when the group stays together) is normally self-catering and we share domestic tasks (and camping options may also be available).
+We usually work out a rota of 2 people cooking an evening meal and another 2 people clearing-up.
 Breakfasts are self-organised and lunches are a group effort.
-Camping options may also be available.

 Foraging has become an important group activity in the work, especially in residential workshops where we have more time and cook together.
-Foraging from the local areas for additions to meals is an opportunity to experience another side to place and environment.
+Foraging from the local area for additions to meals is an opportunity to experience another side to place and environment.
 It’s a skill share that connects us to each other, our own past and to other animals that live from forage.
 This is a communal activity, sharing knowledge and skills informally.

-In a residential setting, the workshop price is normally (depending on accommodation options) broken into three parts: workshop fee (paid by bank transfer/ PayPal), accommodation (paid online or on arrival) and food cost (paid by bank transfer or on arrival).
+Workshop price is normally broken down into: workshop fee (paid by bank transfer/ PayPal); and for residential workshops – accommodation (paid online or on arrival) and food cost (paid by bank transfer or on arrival).
 In some cases there may be an extra cost for various activities such as kayak hire etc. In all workshops, every effort is made to keep the fee fair and affordable whilst respecting the skill and amount of work that goes into the organisation and delivery of each workshop.

 Travel is self-organised, although we will do our best to send travel recommendations as early as possible.
 Please note that due to transportation limitations in some locations, participants may be asked to arrive at pick-up points at certain times to facilitate convenient and economical car transport to arrive at the accommodation or home base.
 Any participants arriving in their own car and are willing to help with transport, please let us know.

-What to bring: All workshops: Clothes for moving indoors & outdoors, waterproof jacket and trousers, waterproof footwear suitable for hiking in, lunch box, eating utensils, 1 litre minimum water bottle, notebook and pen, a time piece (a watch is ideal), suncream, swimming costume & towel (if you would like to swim and there are local opportunities to wild swim) and tweezers for tick removal (we will speak more about this in the workshop).
+All workshops: Clothes for moving indoors & outdoors, waterproof jacket and trousers, footwear suitable for moving on uneven and wet surfaces, lunch box, eating utensils, 1 litre minimum water bottle, notebook and pen, a time piece (a watch is ideal), suncream, swimming costume & towel (if you would like to swim and there are local opportunities to wild swim) and tweezers for tick removal (we will speak more about this in the workshop).

-Suitability and fitness: A certain level of physical fitness is required to participate in the workshops both in the studio and outside.
-However no formal training is required to participate – only an interest in the subject and willingness to participate.
+For live workshops, a certain level of physical fitness for studio work and/ or outside activities such as hiking and working on uneven ground is helpful.
+However, no formal training is required to participate – only an interest in the subject and a willingness to explore.
 Participants are encouraged to take care of their own needs and remain in dialogue about any difficulties that may arise.
-If you have any queries about physical condition or limitations, please get in touch.

-Disclaimer and insurance: Participants should possess their own insurance and will need to sign a disclaimer before starting the workshop.
-Please get in touch if you would like to be sent a disclaimer beforehand.
+Disclaimer and insurance: Participants will need to sign a disclaimer before starting the workshop.
+Please get in touch if you would like to be sent a disclaimer before booking.

-… what happens … I slow down to reach others … my seeing changes … I am prepared but not told what to do … the group forms around daily life […] and dealing with land/ each other/ other
+… what happens … I slow down to reach others … my seeing changes … I am prepared but not told what to do … the group forms around daily life […] and dealing with land/ each other/ other– Katye (workshop facilitator)

 It requires stamina, openness, self reliance and a keenness for noticing and not assuming